 Apitraz vs Apivar.

 When comparing Apitraz vs Apivar we find these two products have the same active ingredient.
 They both require two strips per brood box.
-As well, you will find they are similarly priced.
+Pricing is similar as well.

 Calier, a Spanish company, manufactures Apitraz.
 This product has a 12-month expiry date.